WerWolv/Documentation/imhex/views/data-processor.md

 <figure><img src="../.gitbook/assets/views/data_processor_custom_node_add_5.png" alt=""><figcaption><p>Simple Add 5 Custom Node</p></figcaption></figure>

-Exiting the Custom Node again now through the `X` button reveales that the Custom Node has changed.
+Exiting the Custom Node again now through the `X` button reveals that the Custom Node has changed.
 It now has a `Value` input and a `Result` output.
 Feeding a number into the node now correctly adds the number `5` to it and returns the result back to us.

 <figure><img src="../.gitbook/assets/views/data_processor_custom_node_add_5_demo.png" alt=""><figcaption><p>Add 5 Node in action</p></figcaption></figure>